 Going to the hospital isn’t always the most exciting time, we know.
-If you’re at the hospital with a hearing aid, or a hearing implant, here are a few tips that can make your stay as smooth as possible.
+If you’re at the hospital with a hearing aid, or a hearing implant, here are a few tips that can make your stay as smooth as possible – also in challenging times for the healthcare system, e.g. in times of a global pandemic.

 Before and just after you get to the hospital, prepare yourself for being away from home.
 Bring lots of spare batteries and other accessories you use, like a drying kit.
+You might also want to bring a back-up processor if you have one and your favorite ALDs (Assistive Listening Devices).
 If you think there are times when you won’t be able to change the batteries, show your nursing staff how.
-It could help to bring along your user manual or a quick guide so that they can read it even if you’re not available.
+It could help to bring along your user manual or a Quick Guide so that they can read it even if you’re not available.
+On the Support Pages on the MED-EL website you can also find helpful tips and tricks as well as troubleshooting assistance for your audio processor – a great resource for you, your medical team and family and friends, if they are allowed to come with you.
+If your audiologist has shown you specific tips and tricks that work great for you but cannot be found in the resources already mentioned, you could use your smartphone to film a step-by-step guide on how to perform certain actions.
+The video can then be shown to medical staff or family and friends when necessary.

 Good Communication is Key